-This policy defines what constitutes a good job and aims to ensure that the distribution of Workforce Innovation and Opportunity Act (WIOA) resources are directed and informed on the basis of job quality.
+This policy defines what constitutes a good job and aims to ensure that the distribution of Workforce Innovation and Opportunity Act (WIOA) resources are directed and informed based on job quality.

 The City of Los Angeles Workforce Development Board (WDB) is committed to developing collaborative strategies that embrace the principles of a high-road economy - one that competes on the basis of innovation, quality, and high skills rather than low wages, contingent employment, and low or no benefits.